Ampelosaurus: Distinguishing anatomical features

 This set of characters was identified by Le Loeuff in his description of Ampelosaurus to distinguish it from all other genera: teeth that weakly spatulate; a laterally widening distal extremity of neural spines on the dorsal vertebrae; neural arch of the dorsal vertebrae inclining strongly towards the rear; the lack of a distal expansion on the scapular blade; the presence of a light, ventral crest on top of the scapula; the presence of plate, bulb, and spine shaped osteoderms; and, in 2005, Le Loeuff added that the constriction of the neural spine on the dorsal and cervical vertebrae was also probably a characteristic of Ampelosaurus.

-Neuroanatomy

-Compared with Giraffititan, the inner ear of A. sp. shows a more basal morphology.
-That feature is possibly related to a restricted range of possible movements that involve head-turning.

-Like in Jainosaurus and most other non-avian archosaurs, the hindbrain and midbrain of A. sp. is relatively poorly preserved in the endocast.
-In contrast with TMM 40435 and a few other taxa such as cf. Cetiosaurus oxoniensis and Giraffatitan, no characteristic "nub" of the cerebellum can be seen.
-As in TMM 40435 and many other archosaurs, the back of the brain is especially narrow in A. sp.

-The cerebral region of the brain is separated from the rest of the brain by a distinct compression caused in the endocranial cavity.
-The rearmost part of the cerebral region of the braincase has a top with a small expansion.
-This is different from Jainosaurus.
-However, relatively much larger expansions are known in the diplodocoid sauropods Dicraeosaurus and Diplodocus.
-In MCCM-HUE-8741, the small opening in the skull roof middle is responsible for a swelling on the endocast that is suggestive of a pineal system.
-It is in the exact position where the pineal gland is expected to have been, between the forebrain and the midbrain.

-The semicircular canals are contracted, and they are highly curved.
-The semicircular system of MCCM-HUE-8741 shows also a basal morphology, because the semicircular canals do not attach to each other.

 Classification

 Characteristics of the tail vertebrae and the presence of osteoderms indicate that Ampelosaurus belongs to Lithostrotia, a group of derived titanosaurians which also includes Alamosaurus and Saltasaurus.
 Many other paleontologists have classified Ampelosaurus as belonging to Titanosauria, Saltasauridae, and Titanosauridae.
 Ampelosaurus may have an uncertain classification, but it is clearly a titanosaur, with many features found in titanosaurs.

 More recently, Ampelosaurus has been put in a clade with other French and Spanish titanosaurs from the late Campanian to Maastrichtian, which was named Lirainosaurinae by Díez Díaz et al. in 2018.
 Ampelosaurus nested as sister taxon to Atsinganosaurus also from France, and the entire clade was placed in between the taxa commonly classified as Saltasauridae and taxa normally in either Aeolosaurini or Lognkosauria.